mrceedjay/HU-058_ESPHome-NTC-LDR-Buzzer/README.md

 ![ESP32 3.3V](docs/images/esp32%203_3V.png)

-I had problem with OTA when i compiled the new clock.yaml so i recommend using USB the first time.
+I had a problem with OTA when I compiled the new clock.yaml so I recommend using USB the first time.
 The problem was that the old code was still running after firmware upload.
-Smaller changes have worked to program OTA after the initial change so i don't know why i had problem the first time.
+Smaller changes have worked to program OTA after the initial change so I don't know why I had a problem the first time.

 I made a test automation in Home Assistant to automatically adjust the display brightness.
-It works but its just for demo.
+It works but it's just for demo.

 In the example code, an LDR value of 4% corresponds to 0% display brightness, while an LDR value of 30% corresponds to 50% display brightness, with linear scaling.
 ### Automatic Display Brightness

 ```yaml